miamiww/hugoBlog/content/post/100days/Day-40.md

 ![](/images/100Days/Day40/shadowsocks.png)
 Finally I arrived here, to [Shadowsocks](https://en.wikipedia.org/wiki/Shadowsocks).
 From Wikipedia: "Shadowsocks is a free and open-source encrypted proxy project, widely used in mainland China to circumvent Internet censorship."
 Of course!
 Proxies!
 Somehow my brain was blocking out the word "proxy" and I had to reconstruct the idea in my own head before I could search for it.
 As I'm sure you can now guess, ssurl stands for shadowsocks url and is the url created by a proxy server when running shadowsocks and is what it uses for tunneling.

 I'm sure you're wondering: how long exactly were you searching on Google?
 An hour?
 Two?
-Well I'm here to say life is a little richer if some of the mysteries are get left unsolved.
+Well I'm here to say life is a little richer if some of the mysteries get left unsolved.
 See you tomorrow.